 We see the Abbey as representing Faith at the Heart of our Nation: clearly Anglican (that is both Catholic and Reformed) but welcoming other denominations and faiths as appropriate into this special space, near Buckingham Palace, the Palace of Westminster, Whitehall and the Supreme Court.

 The Dean and Chapter of Westminster defines our Mission in these terms:

-- To serve Almighty God as a ‘school of the Lord’s service’ by offering divine worship daily and publicly;
+- To serve Almighty God by offering divine Worship daily and publicly;

 - To serve the Sovereign by daily prayer and by a ready response to requests made by or on behalf of Her Majesty;

-- To serve pilgrims and all other visitors and to maintain a tradition of hospitality
+- To serve all pilgrims and visitors to the Abbey, and to maintain a tradition of hospitality.

 The Abbey Association